lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 This function is part of the [ERC1271](https://eips.ethereum.org/EIPS/eip-1271) specification, with additional requirements as follows:

-- When the owner is an EOA, the function MUST return the [magic value](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification) if the address recovered from the hash and the signature is the owner of the contract, and MUST return the [failure value](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification) otherwise.
+- When the owner is an EOA, the function MUST return the [magic value](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification) if the address recovered from the hash and the signature via [ecrecover](https://docs.soliditylang.org/en/v0.8.17/solidity-by-example.html?highlight=ecrecover#recovering-the-message-signer-in-solidity) is the owner of the contract, and MUST return the [failure value](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification) otherwise.

-- When the owner is a contract, the function MUST check whether the owner contract supports ERC1271 interface id through ERC165, if yes it calls `isValidSignature(..)` function on the owner contract and returns its value.
-If the owner does not support ERC1271 interface id or the function does not exist on the owner, the function MUST return the [failure value](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification).
+- When the owner is a contract, the function MUST check whether the owner contract supports [ERC1271 interface id](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification) (magic value) through [ERC165](https://eips.ethereum.org/EIPS/eip-165), if **Yes** it calls `isValidSignature(bytes32,bytes)` function on the owner contract and returns its value.
+If the owner does not support ERC1271 interface id or the function does not exist on the owner contract, the function MUST return the [failure value](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification).

 #### universalReceiver